Can I Still File For Bankruptcy in New York?

 “I have even qualified couples for a complete Chapter 7 discharge of all of their debts even though they earn $200,000 per year”

-“So in every single case, you have to fight for a bankruptcy discharge,” Mr. Schwartz says.
+“So in every single case, you have to fight for bankruptcy discharge,” Mr. Schwartz says.
 “That’s a powerful weapon for the creditors.”

 If you are considering filing for bankruptcy, contact our NY bankruptcy lawyer today to schedule a free consultation.
-The experienced law firm of Michael H. Schwartz, P.C., will assess your situation, explain the rules, and help you determine whether bankruptcy is right for you.
+The experienced law firm of Michael H. Schwartz, P.C., will assess your situation, explain the rules, and help you determine whether bankruptcy file is right for you.